oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

-min-allowed-edit-distance                | Integer       | The "The minimum allowed barcode edit distance for sample barcodes within a lane [3] provision-out-undetermined               | Boolean | Provision out undetermined fastqs (supported by workflow versions 2.9.2+) [true] process-skipped-lanes                    | Boolean | Process lanes that have been marked as skipped [false]
+min-allowed-edit-distance                | Integer       | The "The minimum allowed barcode edit distance for sample barcodes within a lane [3] provision-out-undetermined               | Boolean | Provision out undetermined fastqs (supported by workflow versions 2.9.2+) [true] process-skipped-lanes                    | Boolean | Process lanes that have been marked as skipped [false] lane-split-workflow-types                | String  | workflowTypes to process with lane-splitting ["", NovaSeqXp] no-lane-split-workflow-types             | String  | workflowTypes to process with no-lane-splitting [NovaSeqStandard]

 **Note**